ItsSpicee/peprs/README.md

 <p>To deploy a Qt app, follow this documentation: http://doc.qt.io/qt-5/deployment.html </p>
 <p>To create a python exe file to use during deployment, choose one of these methods: https://wiki.python.org/moin/PyQt/Deploying_PyQt_Applications </p>
 <p>The application will be statically deployed, so it is very important that the correct qt version is installed </p>

+<h2>Usage</h2>
+<h3>Opening and Saving Parameter Settings</h3>
+<p>In the top menu bar, there is the ability to save and open parameter setups.
+The appropriate text fields, drop downs, checkboxes, and radio buttons will be set to the appropriate value when saved and loaded.
+However, you will still have to set all of the appropriate buttons in the GUI i.e. push the "Set" or "Set & Run" buttons.</p>